JGRamey/S.IO/README.md

 ### Prerequisites

-- Python 3.11+ (required for TensorFlow compatibility)
+- Python 3.12+ (required for latest TensorFlow and optimal performance)
 - Docker and Docker Compose (optional but recommended)
 - Git